lewark/inv.lua/README.md

 ### Recipes

 Custom crafting recipes must be specified in `recipes/minecraft.json`.
 Like inventory filters, recipes can address input items by name or by Ore Dictionary tags.
-Use the "tag" field for a single tag, or "tags" for a dictionary of the format `{"tag":true,"tag2":true}`.
+The "tags" field may consist of an array of tags, e.g. `["tag","tag2"]`, or a dictionary in the format `{"tag":true,"tag2":true}`.
+An item matches a tag specification if one or more of the tags in the "tags" list is present on the item.

 ```json
 [